headforwards-spd/headforwards-website/src/pages/wordpress-blog/2016-07-software-jobs-uk.md

 ---
-type: "wordpress-blog"
+type: wordpress-blog
-path: "/2016/07/software-jobs-uk"
+path: /2016/07/software-jobs-uk
-title: "Software Jobs UK"
+title: 'Software Jobs UK'
+headerImages:
+    - {image: //headforwards.com/wp-content/files_mf/headforwardswhealcoatescornwall30.jpg, text: ""}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteaminstandupmeeting71.jpg, text: 'Software Jobs UK'}
+    - {image: //headforwards.com/wp-content/files_mf/headforwardsteam55.jpg, text: ""}
-date: "2016-07-10T09:41:47.000Z"
+date: '2016-07-10T09:41:47.000Z'
-modified: "2017-11-03T10:53:48.000Z"
+modified: '2017-11-03T10:53:48.000Z'
-excerpt: "Have you been searching for Software Jobs UK?
+excerpt: 'Have you been searching for Software Jobs UK?
 We currently have a large number of new roles available that may be suitable for you.
 We are an outsource software development company based in Cornwall, South West England.
-Cornwall may seem like an odd choice for a growing software company but it is fast becoming a hub …"
+Cornwall may seem like an odd choice for a growing software company but it is fast becoming a hub …'
-categories: ["Cornwall","Jobs","News"]
+categories:
+    - Cornwall
+    - Jobs
+    - News
 tags: []
 author:
-  id: "0c471ce3-c08d-545b-9457-33251e971504"
+    id: 0c471ce3-c08d-545b-9457-33251e971504
-  slug: "lyssa"
+    slug: lyssa
-  name: "Lyssa Crump"
+    name: 'Lyssa Crump'
-  path: "/author/lyssa/"
+    path: /author/lyssa/

 ---
 Have you been searching for Software Jobs UK?
 We currently have a large number of new roles available that may be suitable for you.